Paulsibille/Project_SIBILLE-PAUL_SINGH-GURMINDER/README.md

-# Project - Financial modeling using Python - The case of Mithra - SIBILLE  & SINGH
+# Project - Python-Powered DCF Analysis - The case of Mithra - SIBILLE  & SINGH

 ## Table of Contents: